How Long Does Alcohol Stay in Your System? What You Need to Know

 In general, most people can metabolize one drink every hour.

-Alcohol Detox: How Alcoholism is Treated
+Alcohol Detox: How Alcoholism Is Treated

 Alcohol detox, also known as alcohol detoxification, is removing alcohol from the body and managing the withdrawal symptoms that occur when a person quits drinking after a period of extended and severe alcohol usage.
 It is the initial step in treating alcoholism or alcohol use disorder (AUD).